rust-lang/book/src/ch06-02-option.md

 # Option

-Now that we have a handle on enums, let's combine them with a feature that we talked a little bit about in the previous chapter: generics.
+Now that we have had an introduction to enums, let's combine them with a feature that we talked a little bit about in the previous chapter: generics.

 Programming language design is often thought of as which features you include, but it's also about which features you leave out.
 Rust does not have a feature